MCluck90/esti/README.md

 For the most up-to-date information, check out [the examples](./examples/).

+Projects can be written in [JSON](./examples/todo-app.json) or a custom format called [ST](./examples/todo-app.st)

-A minimal project can be written like this:
+A minimal JSON project can be written like this:

 ```json
 {